kabirvirji/spotifork/README.md

 ![](spotifork-demo.gif)
 <!-- need new gif with name parameter -->

+**NOTICE:** Spotify made some changes to their API since this was made, so certain parts might not work.
+Will fix ASAP

 <br>
 Spotifork creates an identical playlist from another user's playlist under your name.
 Just like forking on GitHub!
 You can then add/remove songs as you please.
 <br>